Blizz13/DTE-Website/README.md

 # DTE-Website
 Made by Mayan Kanbi

-This website is going to be for a candle shop
+This website is going to be for a chess club